jmcooper/angular-hogwarts-tdd-kata/README.md

 Hogwarts has embraced Muggle Technology!

+Professor Author Weasley has just invented the first steam powered computer that works at Hogwarts.

+---

-Young Wizard, you have been hired to create Hogwarts online student registration.
-You have been assigned a professor to guide you on your journey.
+Young Wizard, you will be creating Hogwarts online student registration.
+Professor Neville Longbottom will guide you.

-Because discipline is required of a Wizard, you will be writing it test first.
+Because you are a highly discipline Wizard, you will be writing it test first.

 Setup
 -----